BitTigerInst/Project-Markdown-Table-Generator/README.md

 # Project Markdown Table Generator

-The *Project Markdown Table Generator* reads from the project data from `projects.json` and generates stylish markdown tables in the file `OutstandingProjects.md`.
+The *Project Markdown Table Generator* reads project data from `projects.json` and generates stylish markdown tables in the file `OutstandingProjects.md`.

 >**Note:** Code only tested on OSX with python pre-installed.
 Please checkout [here](https://github.com/hackjustu/BitTigerGithubManagmentDraft/blob/master/OutstandingProjects.md) for an example.